 Batman takes his new grim attitude and captures both the mind-controlled sleeper agent known as Sleeper and her handler Remmy.
 There are a lot of references to CIA sleep-deprivation testing and MK Ultra drugging in this story.
 We also learn that Jean Paul’s one-time foe Mekros underwent the same CIA brainwashing that is applied on Sleeper.
 In an interesting note, Bruce speaks in detail with an expert in the field of sleep studies.
 I know this is “back-engineering,” but we can easily assume Bruce is worried about his own sleep deprivation tests from years earlier (as well he should be).
 Other items of note: First, Gordon is having a rough time as he doesn’t trust Batman anymore and his marriage is on the rocks—things are so bad Jim and Sarah have separated!
 Second, Detective Bock gets his nickname “Hardback” from the recently awakened Bullock.
 Third, Bruce meets odd socialite Madolyn Corbett.

-–NOTE: Guy Gardner, who has been without any super powers since the events of Zero Hour (no more power ring), regains a whole new set of metahuman powers when he discovers that he has Vuldarian “Warrior” DNA within his body.
+–NOTE: In Guy Gardner: Warrior #23-23.
+Guy Gardner, who has been without any super powers since the events of Zero Hour (no more power ring), regains a whole new set of metahuman powers when Vuldarian “Warrior” DNA is activated within his body.

 –Guy Gardner: Warrior #29

 Guy Gardner opens a bar for superheroes only!
-Nearly every DC character from Ambush Bug to Zebra Man (ok, not actually Zebra Man) shows up for the grand opening.
+Nearly every DC character from Ambush Bug to Zebra-Man (okay, not actually Zebra-Man) shows up for the grand opening.
 Hell, even Swamp Thing is there!
-Guy gets in a fight with Captatin Atom and Lobo.
+Guy gets in a fight with Captain Atom and Lobo.
 I’m surprised Batman even shows up for this thing.

 –Detective Comics #683-684